-This course is delivered on campus and online.
-Full-time: One Year, Part-time: Two to three Years.
+Full-time: One year, Part-time: Two to three years

-An Honours Degree from a British University (or overseas equivalent).
+An honours degree from a British university (or overseas equivalent).
 It would normally be expected that this degree be awarded at the level of lower second class or above (or overseas equivalent).
-The programme is designed for graduates who have not previously studied sports business/management or marketing, including those who have gained a non-related degree but have some experience in the sport industry.
+The programme is designed for graduates from a wide range of backgrounds, including both those with some experience in the sports industry (either through employment or study) and those who have not previously studied/worked in sport area encouraged to apply and we will consider each case on its merits.

 The course team who teach on the MSc Sports Marketing and Business Management have a wealth of experience both within academia and in the sports industry.
 Therefore, you will be taught by academics who are actively researching and publishing in the area.
 Equally, many of our staff have experience working in management roles within sport, so you can learn from their practical experience as well as academic expertise.

 Clint Godfrey - Senior Lecturer/Course Leader Sports Business Management/Marketing

 Leona Trimble - Division Leader, Sports Coaching and Development

 Tony Keaveny - Course Leader Sport Business Management

 Denis Pressler - Lecturer